 HIGH LEVEL PROCESS

-Little bit of research, lot of visual reference, several visual design docs and dash analysis.
-Will net a fairly solid stick in the ground to create some pillars(Key Terms)
+Little bit of research, lot of visual reference, several visual design docs and pinch of analysis.
+Will net a fairly solid stick in the ground to create the foundation for your product.

 Like putting a cake in the oven, this is when the game comes alive.
 Once you have all the guides in place it’s all about getting it done.
 As a servant leader it’s my job to get what the team needs to be successful and get out of the way.

-Each team varies in skill and culture, part of understanding the product is know your team and how to best use their skills.
+Each team varies in skill and culture, part of understanding the product is KNOW YOUR TEAM and how to best UTILIZE their skills.

 - Style Guides